omarhd66/kubernetes-the-hard-way/docs/10-bootstrapping-kubernetes-workers.md

 registerNode: true
 EOF
 ```
+tlsCertFile and tlsPrivateKeyFile are used by client (master-1(kube-apiserver)) to connect to kubelet

 > The `resolvConf` configuration is used to avoid loops when using CoreDNS for service discovery on systems running `systemd-resolved`.